Lenape: American Revolutionary War

-War
+In the beginning of the American Revolutionary War, Killbuck and many Lenape claimed to be neutral.
+Other neighboring Indian communities, particularly the Wyandot, the Mingo, the Shawnee, and the Wolf Clan of the Lenape, favored the British.
+They believed that by the Royal Proclamation of 1763, restricting Anglo-American settlement to east of the Appalachian Mountains, the British would help them preserve a Native American territory.

-When the American Revolutionary War began, Killbuck found the Lenape caught between the British and their Indian allies in the West and the Americans in the East.
-At the war's beginning, Killbuck and many Lenape claimed to be neutral.
+As the American Revolutionary War intensified, the Lenape in present-day Ohio were deeply divided over which side, if any, to take in the war.
+When the war began, Killbuck found the Lenape caught between the British and their Indian allies in the West and the Americans in the East.
+The Lenape settled many smaller villages around their main village of Coshocton, between the western frontier strongholds of the British and the Patriots.
+The Americans had Fort Pitt (present-day Pittsburgh) and the British, along with Indian allies, controlled the area of Fort Detroit across the river in present-day Michigan.

+Some Lenape fought against the American settlers and moved west, closer to Detroit, where they settled on the Scioto and Sandusky rivers.
 In 1778, Killbuck permitted American soldiers to traverse Lenape territory so that the soldiers could attack British-held Fort Detroit.
-In return, Killbuck requested that the Americans build a fort near the major village of Coshocton, to provide the Lenape with protection from potential attacks by British-allied Indians and Loyalists.
+In return, Killbuck requested that the Americans build a fort near the major Lenape village of Coshocton, to provide them with protection from potential attacks by British-allied Indians and Loyalists.
 The Americans agreed and built Fort Laurens, which they garrisoned.

-At the time of the Revolutionary War, the Lenape in Ohio were deeply divided over which side, if any, to take in the war.
-During this time, the Lenape bands were living in numerous villages around their main village of Coshocton, between the western frontier strongholds of the British and the Patriots.
-The American colonists had Fort Pitt (present-day Pittsburgh) and the British, along with Indian allies, controlled the area of Fort Detroit (in present-day Michigan).

-Other Indian communities, particularly the Wyandot, the Mingo, the Shawnee, and the Wolf Clan of the Lenape, favored the British.
-They believed that by their proclamation of 1763, restricting Anglo-American settlement to east of the Appalachian Mountains, that the British would help them preserve a Native American territory.
+Lenape sympathetic to the United States remained at Coshocton, and Lenape leaders signed the Treaty of Fort Pitt (1778) with the Americans.
+Through this treaty, the Lenape hoped to establish the Ohio country as a state inhabited exclusively by Native Americans, as a subset of the new United States.
+A third group of Lenape, many of them converted Christian Munsees, lived in several mission villages run by Moravian missionaries.
+Like the other bands, they also spoke the Munsee branch of Lenape, an Algonquian language.

 The British made plans to attack Fort Laurens in early 1779 and demanded that the neutral Lenape formally side with the British.
 Killbuck warned the Americans of the planned attack.
-His actions helped save the fort, but the Americans abandoned it in August 1779.
+His actions helped save the fort, but the Americans abandoned it just months later in August 1779.
 The Lenape had lost their protectors and found themselves without solid allies in the conflict, which compounded their dispossession at the hand of encroaching American pioneers during and after the war.

-Some Lenape decided to take up arms against the American settlers and moved to the west, closer to Detroit, where they settled on the Scioto and Sandusky rivers.
-Those Lenape sympathetic to the United States remained at Coshocton, and Lenape leaders signed the Treaty of Fort Pitt (1778) with the American colonists.
-Through this treaty, the Lenape hoped to establish the Ohio country as a state inhabited exclusively by Native Americans, as a subset of the new United States.
-A third group of Lenape, many of them converted Christian Munsees, lived in several mission villages run by Moravians.
-Like the other bands, they also spoke the Munsee branch of Lenape, an Algonquian language.